Heo Manha

 Heo Manha (born 1932) is a Korean poet.
 He was a professor of medicine for decades, and after he retired, he actively published poetry collections and received many literary awards.
 His poems contemplate nature, reason history and explore the source of existence.

 Life

 Youth

 He was born in 1932 in Daegu.
 When he was a teenager, he wanted to be a physicist after seeing a Japanese physicist, Hideki Yukawa, receive the Nobel Prize in Physics for discovering neutrons, determined to surpass Japan as a scientist.
 But he faced his own limitation and gave up on physics and went to a medical school, instead.
 He became seriously interested in literature as he took a literary class at college.
-What made him attracted to poetry was the fact that it allowed him to explore a world beyond the cause-and-effect relationship, as opposed to pathology that is a mechanism separating self and the other.
+What made him attracted to poetry was that it allowed him to explore a world beyond the cause-and-effect relationship, as opposed to pathology that is a mechanism separating self and the other.
 Particularly, he was immerged in reading Rilke’s poems and studied the philosophy of Merleau-Ponty, deeply plunging into existentialism.